Daniel Johnson (Scottish politician)

-Daniel Guy Johnson (born 3 September 1977) is a Scottish Labour politician who has served as the Member of the Scottish Parliament (MSP) for the Edinburgh Southern constituency since 2016.
+Daniel Guy Johnson (born 3 September 1977) is a Scottish Labour and Co-operative politician who has served as the Member of the Scottish Parliament (MSP) for the Edinburgh Southern constituency since 2016.

 Early life

 Johnson was born on 3 September 1977.
 He attended Bonaly Primary School and was privately educated at Stewart's Melville College.
 He joined the Labour Party at the age of 17.
 He graduated from the University of St Andrews in philosophy and from the University of Strathclyde in management.

 Johnson's first job after leaving university was working as a constituency caseworker for Edinburgh South's MP Nigel Griffiths.
 He later went on to work as a management consultant for Accenture.
 Before he was elected, he became managing director of his father's group of shops: Paper Tiger and Studio One.
 The group became the first independent retailer in Edinburgh to become an accredited Living Wage employer in 2015.